Under Milk Wood: Laugharne

-Hughes was of the view that when Thomas "came to write Under Milk Wood, he did not use actual Laugharne characters."
-Nevertheless, there are some elements of Laugharne that are discernible in the play.
+Hughes believed that when Thomas "came to write Under Milk Wood, he did not use actual Laugharne characters."
+Nevertheless, some elements of Laugharne are discernible in the play.
 A girl, age 14, named Rosie Probert ("Rosie Probert, thirty three Duck Lane.
 Come on up, boys, I'm dead.") was living in Horsepool Road in Laugharne at the 1921 census.
-Although there is no-one of that name in Laugharne in the 1939 War Register, nor anyone named Rosie, Laugharne resident, Jane Dark, has described how she was responsible for telling Thomas about her.
+Although there is no-one of that name in Laugharne in the 1939 War Register, nor anyone named Rosie, Laugharne resident, Jane Dark, has described how she told Thomas about her.
 Dark has also described telling Thomas about the ducks of Horsepool Road ("Duck Lane") and the drowning of the girl who went in search of them.